vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1932 Inscriptions in the Central Provinces and Berar.
 Nagpur.

-Hiraṇyakeśigr.hyas¯utra
+Hiraṇyakeśigr.hyasūtra

-(HirGS) The Gr.ihyas¯utra of Hiraṇyakeśin with extracts from the commentary of Mātr.idatta.
+(HirGS) The Gr.ihyasūtra of Hiraṇyakeśin with extracts from the commentary of Mātr.idatta.
 Edit. by J. Kirste.
 Vienna 1889.

 History and Culture of the Indian People